AdaCore/learn/content/courses/intro-to-ada/chapters/contracts.rst

 We declare a signed 8-bit type :ada:`Int_8` and an array of that type (:ada:`Int_8_Array`).
-We want to ensure each element of the array is doubled after calling the procedure :ada:`Square` for an object of the :ada:`Int_8_Array` type.
+We want to ensure each element of the array is squared after calling the procedure :ada:`Square` for an object of the :ada:`Int_8_Array` type.
 We do this with a postcondition using a :ada:`for all` expression.
 This postcondition also uses the :ada:`'Old` attribute to refer to the original value of the parameter (before the call).